wangchu1/dscnn/README.md

   1) Ubuntu 14.04 with cuda7.5/8.0.
   2) MacOS 10.10 with cuda 7.5.

-The results in the paper is acquired uisng 2) setup.
+The results in the paper is acquired using 2) setup.

 To proceed to the following steps, you need Matlab and Cuda ready in your system.
 And for the dependencies, please consider using the provided ones in this repository.
 For the newest versions of vlfeat and Matconvnet, you may have to configure them yourself to make it work with this implementation.